Download Your Free Black Holes eBook from Sky & Telescope!

-- "A Quasar in Every Galaxy?" by Robert Irion summarizes observations and theories about the supermassive black holes that lurk in the core of almost every major galaxy.
+- "A Quasar in Every Galaxy?" by Robert Irion summarizes observations and theories about the supermassive black holes that exist in the core of almost every major galaxy.

 - "How Black Holes Helped Build the Universe" by Christopher Wanjek shows how, without black holes, we wouldn't recognize the universe around us, and we might not even exist.

 - "Einstein's Shadow" by Camille Carlisle introduces a planet-wide telescope — the global Event Horizon Telescope — that has set its sights on imaging a black hole's silhouette.
 One day soon, we will have direct evidence that black holes are real.